-- (d) Monitoring of a child's progress in a private day or residential school program shall be conducted by the special education director or designee, trained in the child's area of need, who shall be from the school district where the child resides. - (e) Special Education programs for children with disabilities in state operated schools shall be monitored by RIDE. - (f) Private day or residential programs shall employ a certified administrator of special education, whose basic responsibilities shall be the overall administration and supervision of the special education program, and whose schedule shall be determined based on the time required to meet the needs of the children with disabilities - (g) Each private day and residential school program shall have a statement of financial stability which identifies sufficient assets to establish and maintain a satisfactory program of education on a continuing basis.
+- (d) Monitoring of a child's progress in a private day or residential school program shall be conducted by the special education director or designee, trained in the child's area of need, who shall be from the school district where the child resides. - (e) Special Education programs for children with disabilities in state operated schools shall be monitored by the Rhode Island Department of Elementary and Secondary Education. - (f) Private day or residential programs shall employ a certified administrator of special education, whose basic responsibilities shall be the overall administration and supervision of the special education program, and whose schedule shall be determined based on the time required to meet the needs of the children with disabilities. - (g) Each private day and residential school program shall have a statement of financial stability which identifies sufficient assets to establish and maintain a satisfactory program of education on a continuing basis.
 The owner(s) of a school, whether for initial approval or renewal of approval, shall also furnish statements of income and retained earnings and changes in financial position.
 These statements shall include in a clearly identifiable manner, records of receipts and expenditures, personnel salaries, and tuition.
 All statements shall be prepared by a Public Accountant or Certified Public Accountant, but need not be certified by the Accountant or supported by an audit.
-These statements shall be accompanied by a notarized statement by the owner(s) or the director of the school that the financial statements are true and correct, and shall identify the name of the Public Accountant or Certified Public Accountant who prepared the statements. - (h) Information on tuition and/or fee schedule shall be submitted to RIDE in accordance with forms and instructions supplied by RIDE as part of the school approval application. - (i) Each non-public day and residential school program shall use and have available for inspection written administrative procedures that encompass the following: - (1) Provision for emergency and early termination of children including prior consultation with the special education director in the school district of the child's residence in order to provide for an orderly transfer of responsibility back to this special education director. - (2) Provision of procedural safeguards which cover the same areas required for public schools. - (3) Provision for parental involvement including parental education and counseling. - (4) Provision for staff training. - (5) Provision of measures which protect all students from exposure to humiliation or verbal abuse or any form of corporal punishment that could be construed as cruel or severe. - (6) Provision of written reports on each child which are mailed to the child's parents and the special education director in the child's resident school district at least as often as the public school-district reports progress to parents of non disabled children.
+These statements shall be accompanied by a notarized statement by the owner(s) or the director of the school that the financial statements are true and correct, and shall identify the name of the Public Accountant or Certified Public Accountant who prepared the statements. - (h) Information on tuition and/or fee schedule shall be submitted to the Rhode Island Department of Elementary and Secondary Education in accordance with forms and instructions supplied by the R.I.
+Department of Education SEA as part of the school approval application. - (i) Each non-public day and residential school program shall use and have available for inspection written administrative procedures that encompass the following: - (1) Provision for emergency and early termination of children including prior consultation with the special education director in the school district of the child's residence in order to provide for an orderly transfer of responsibility back to this special education director. - (2) Provision of procedural safeguards which cover the same areas required for public schools. - (3) Provision for parental involvement including parental education and counseling. - (4) Provision for staff training. - (5) Provision of measures which protect all students from exposure to humiliation or verbal abuse or any form of corporal punishment that could be construed as cruel or severe. - (6) Provision of written reports on each child which are mailed to the child's parents and the special education director in the child's resident school district at least as often as the public school district reports progress to parents of non disabled children.